This chapter is dedicated to SH, as a very small way to show my thanks for all the support you show me in chasing my dream!

 Fleur’s face vanished.

 Harry’s stomach knotted and his mouth turned dry.
 Is she angry with me?
-Did I do something.
-An awful chill crept down his spine.
-Does she want to leave me?
+Did I do something?
+An awful chill crept down his spine and crushed the breath from his lungs.
+Does she want to leave?

-Harry strode into the study and grabbed the portkey drawing.
+He strode into the study, grappling with a tight ball of panic, and grabbed the portkey drawing.
 ‘Argent.’

 Rain drummed down on him, soaking into his robes.
 Harry transfigured a fallen stick into an umbrella large enough for two and waited.